-The Alberta Courts Public and Media Access Guide covers access to court proceedings, court records and exhibits by members of the public, including the media.
+The Court Information Access Guide for Alberta covers access to court proceedings, court records and exhibits by members of the public, including the media.
 It also covers restrictions on access to or publication of court information.

 Contacting the Court

-Media Programs in the Court of Queen’s Bench
+Media Programs in the Court of King’s Bench

 Members of the media may sign the Media Application and Undertaking and provide it to the Court’s Communications Officer.
 When the Court accepts the undertaking, the media representative is then accredited media for the purpose of the court’s access policies.

 Undertaking and Agreement for Non-Lawyers

 In response to the COVID-19 Pandemic, the Court is conducting an increased number of hearings by videoconference or audioconference.
 To protect the integrity of Court proceedings, parties participating in a videoconference or audioconference hearing must sign the Undertaking and Agreement of Non-Lawyer.
 Forms should be signed and returned via e-mail to CommunicationsOfficer.firstname.lastname@example.org or via facsimile to: (403) 297-8625.